varanasivenkatsai/Alithea_credibility-checker/README.md

 Training: Long Short Term Memory Neural Network is used.

 Tweet Scapper https://github.com/benbroks/TweetScraper is used for extracting relevant tweets for the given article

+## img_audio.py
+This program contains logic to extract article text from Image/Audio data.
+We used Tesseract, google audio API for extracting the text.

 ## Example
 ![Main Img](Examples/Main_page.png "Title")